Jakob Löhnertz

 Why I built it

-I’ve always been fascinated by deduction games – puzzles where you have to infer hidden information from limited feedback.
-I wanted something that combined the satisfying “aha!” moment of Mastermind with the shareable, daily-puzzle format of Wordle, but with a twist that required actual knowledge or reasoning rather than just vocabulary.
+I’ve always been fascinated by deduction games: Puzzles where you have to infer hidden information from limited feedback.
+I wanted something that combined the satisfying “aha!” moment of Mastermind with the shareable, daily-puzzle format of Wordle, but with a twist that required more knowledge or reasoning rather than just vocabulary.

 The challenge was making puzzles that consistently create that moment where everything clicks without feeling arbitrary.
 Too easy and it’s boring.
 Too obscure and it’s frustrating.
 Finding that balance took a lot of iteration.